openaq/openaq-api-v2/MAINTENANCE.md

 * --debug: Debug level logging
 * --id: (int) check a specific log record based on the fetchlogs_id value
 * --n: (int) limit the list to n records or the summary to the past n days
+* --rejects: Echo out the list of rejects.
+If used with --summary it will show a summary of the rejects table
+* --resubmit: Update the fetchlogs table to force a reload of that id